geekiam/website/content/nuxt/understand-nuxt-asset-serving.md

 #### assets folder
 Webpack optimises the serving of assets in production.
 So webpack will transform images and fonts, pre-processed Less, Sass or Stylus files and transform them to generic CSS.
-Therefore you should only place files that require processing by webpack in the `assets` folder.
+Therefore, you should only place files that require processing by webpack in the `assets` folder.

 #### static folder